-- 36. Violation of the School District's Harassment and Violence Policy; - 37.
-Actions, including fighting or any other assaultive behavior, which causes or could cause injury to the student or other persons or which otherwise endangers the health, safety, or welfare of teachers, students, other School District personnel, or other persons; - 38.
+- 36. Violation of the school district's Harassment and Violence Policy; - 37.
+Actions, including fighting or any other assaultive behavior, which causes or could cause injury to the student or other persons or which otherwise endangers the health, safety, or welfare of teachers, students, other school district personnel, or other persons; - 38.
 Committing an act which inflicts great bodily harm upon another person, even though accidental or a result of poor judgment; - 39.
 Violations against persons, including, but not limited to, assault or threatened assault, fighting, harassment, interference or obstruction, attack with a weapon, or look-alike weapon, sexual assault, illegal or inappropriate sexual conduct, or indecent exposure; - 40.
-Verbal assaults, or verbally abusive behavior, including, but not limited to, use of language that is discriminatory, abusive, obscene, threatening, intimidating or that degrades other people; - 41.
+Verbal assaults or verbally abusive behavior including, but not limited to, use of words, symbols, acronyms, or language, whether oral or written, that are discriminatory, abusive, obscene, threatening, intimidating, degrading to other people, or threatening to school property; - 41.
 Physical or verbal threats including, but not limited to, the staging or reporting of dangerous or hazardous situations that do not exist; - 42.
-Inappropriate, abusive, threatening, or demeaning actions based on race, color, creed, religion, sex, marital status, status with regard to public assistance, disability, national origin or sexual orientation; - 43.
-Violation of the School District's Distribution of Nonschool-Sponsored Materials on School Premises by Students and Employees Policy; - 44.
-Violation of school rules, regulations, policies, or procedures including, but not limited to, those policies specifically enumerated in this policy; - 45.
-Other acts, as determined by the School District, which are disruptive of the educational process or dangerous or detrimental to the student or other students, School District personnel or surrounding persons, or which violate the rights of others or which damage or endanger the property of the school, or which otherwise interferes with or obstruct the mission or operations of the School District or the safety or welfare of students or employees.
+Inappropriate, abusive, threatening, or demeaning actions based on race, color, creed, religion, sex, marital status, status with regard to public assistance, disability, national origin, or sexual orientation; - 43.
+Violation of the school district's Distribution of Nonschool-Sponsored Materials on School Premises by Students and Employees Policy; - 44.
+Violation of the school district's one-to-one device rules and regulations; - 45.
+Violation of school rules, regulations, policies, or procedures, including, but not limited to, those policies specifically enumerated in this policy; - 46.
+Other acts, as determined by the school district, which are disruptive of the educational process or dangerous or detrimental to the student or other students, school district personnel or surrounding persons, or which violate the rights of others or which damage or endanger the property of the school, or which otherwise interferes with or obstruct the mission or operations of the school district or the safety or welfare of students or employees.